estenio12/Delay-System/README.md

      has been reached. if the returned value is false, it is because the delay has not reached the specified time.

-     # inside your loop code, made put this block
+     # inside your loop code, put this block

         // # Here an exemplo how to call delay
         // # Each 5 seconds, a message will show on display